PilloFoundation/duvet/README.md

 ### Defining Schemas

-So far, we have only shown how to build endpoints.
-But part of the glory of Kint is that you can define schemas for your data which are automatically propogated to types in your express requests and responses.
-These are code-first and take advantage of the power of zod.
-Take a look at the zod documentation [here](https://zod.dev/).
+Part of the glory of Kint is that you can define schemas for your data which are automatically propogated to types in your express requests and responses.
+These are code-first and allows you to take advantage of the power of zod for a lot of your validation.
+Take a look at the zod documentation [here](https://zod.dev/) for more info.

 You define your schemas or the shape of your requests in the first argument of the `defineExpressEndpoint` function.
 It has four fields: `queryParams`, `responseBody`, `requestBody` and `urlParams`.
-The `requestBody` and `responseBody` can be any zod type or a raw zod shape.
+The `requestBody` and `responseBody` can be any zod type or zod raw shape.
 The `urlParams` and `queryParams` definitions must either be zod objects or zod raw shapes, and each parameter must be parseable from a string.
 All schema definitions are optional.

+After you have defined your schemas using zod, you will notice that the request and response objects will give you autocompletion.

 ```typescript